-You may have a bunch of General Journal Entries as CSV or Excel file created quickly in Excel, or exported from your production system, but Quickbooks will not import it.
+Quickbooks does not import General Journal Entries as CSV or Excel.
+You may have them created in Excel or exported from your production system, but they are not usable.

-All documents, shown in this video are available to download, see spreadsheet at
+All documents, shown in this tutorial are available to download, see spreadsheet at

 So, let's take a look at our file, which has two General Journal Entries, and they are separated by entry number.
 They are for the same date but could be for a different date.
 We have the Account Name, we have some subaccounts, and we have regular debit and credit lines.
 This entry has one credit line, one debit line and another entry has two debit lines two credit lines.
 We have some Memo, we have some Name for one of the lines and we have optional class and subclass available as well.